puppetlabs/pcp-specifications/pcp/versions/2.0/inventory.md

                                 "description": "A representation of a connection or disconnection.
 1 for connection, -1 for disconnection"}
                   }
                 }
-    }
-  }
-  "required": ["changes", "version"],
+  "required": ["changes"],
   "additionalProperties": false
 }
 ```

-In the schema above, the `version` field is as described in the "inventory
-responses" section.
-The `changes` field is specified as an array so that
+In the schema above, the `changes` field is specified as an array so that
 inventory updates may batch multiple changes to reduce network chatter.
-Batching is optional and the batching stragegy is up to the implementation.
-The
+Batching is optional and the batching strategy is up to the implementation.
-version reflected in an inventory update message must equal the inventory
-version *prior* to the accompanying list of changes.

 Wildcard URI's